 The most ambitious project of the chapter during its first decade was the collection of announcements and catalogs from local art museums and galleries in order to document art activity in New York City.
 In 1975 the first and only Annual Checklist of New York City Museum and Gallery Exhibition Publications was issued.
 Interest in the project gradually dwindled and the collection was donated to the Fashion Institute of Technology Library in the 1980s.

 ARLIS/New York News, the chapter’s newsletter, began publication in 1978 and continued—with occasional lapses—until 2012.
 At its best, the two-to-sixteen page newsletter contained lively reports of chapter activities, finances, and members as well as annual membership rosters, announcements of job opportunities, articles about local resources, and listings of “must see” art exhibitions.
-Volumes 1 through 30 (1978-2012) of ARLIS/New York News are available on the chapter website.
+Volumes 1 through 30 (1978-2012) of ARLIS/New York News are available to current members on the chapter website.

 The chapter’s first website was launched in 2000.
 In 2004 an open-access listserv, arlis-ny, (hosted by NYU) was inaugurated and became a valuable conduit of information for and about the New York Chapter.
 In 2012 both of these internet resources were consolidated into a web-based management system designed to handle all the chapter’s communication needs including event announcements, registration, dues payment, voting, Membership Directory, and information sharing.
+As of 2020 the Chapter's listserv was reinstated and is supported by ARLIS/NA.
+More information about that forum can be found here.

 The first New York Chapter Travel Award was presented in 1994 to support member participation in the ARLIS/NA Annual Conference.
 In 2002 it was renamed the Celine Palatsky Travel Award in memory of a colleague who served as chapter treasurer for fourteen consecutive years.